KhronosGroup/SPIRV-Tools/README.md

 ### Assembler, binary parser, and disassembler

-* Based on SPIR-V 1.0 Revision 3.
+* Based on SPIR-V version 1.1 Rev 1
+* Support for extended instruction sets:
-  * Supports GLSL std450 extended instructions.
+  * GLSL std450 version 1.0 Rev 3
-  * Supports OpenCL extended instructions.
+  * OpenCL version 1.0 Rev 2
+* Support for SPIR-V 1.0 (with or without additional restrictions from Vulkan 1.0)
 * Assembler only does basic syntax checking.
 No cross validation of IDs or types is performed, except to check literal arguments to `OpConstant`, `OpSpecConstant`, and `OpSwitch`.